amilajack/alfred/website/docs/configuration.md

 }
 ```

-This config can be extracted to an Alfred config by creating a sharable config.
+Creating a shareable config will extract this config into an Alfred config.
 In this case, it makes sense to call the config `alfred-config-web-app`.

 ```jsonc
 // alfred-config-web-app/package.json